-In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until then.
-The Authority does not have any deferred outflows of resources as of June 30, 2021.
+In addition to assets, the statement of financial position includes a separate section for deferred outflows of resources.
+Deferred outflows of resource represent a consumption of net assets that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until then.
+The Authority does not have any deferred outflows of resources as of June 30, 2023.

-In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The Authority does not have any deferred inflows of resources as of June 30, 2021.
+In addition to liabilities, the statement of financial position includes a separate section for deferred inflows of resources.
+Deferred inflows of resources represent an acquisition of net assets that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
+The Authority does not have any deferred inflows of resources as of June 30, 2023.